 5. Boston Fern (Nephrolepis exaltata)

-Most ferns thrive in full shade, and the Boston fern (Nephrolepis exaltata) is one of the most popular varieties.
+Most types of indoor ferns thrive in full shade, and the Boston fern (Nephrolepis exaltata) is one of the most popular varieties.
 Boston ferns are native to humid, tropical areas of the Americas, including Florida and Mexico.
 As houseplants, Boston ferns prefer partial shade or bright indirect light.

 Boston ferns produce a mass of long, sword-shaped green fronds with frilled edges.
 Boston ferns may also help purify the air in your home by removing formaldehyde, toluene, and xylene.